 China’s soaring economy has elevated the country as a model to be emulated, but there are multiple strains that threaten to undermine its image.
 Environmental pollution and degradation, food safety issues, overcapacity of state-owned enterprises, and Xi’s exhaustive anticorruption campaign are likely to dissuade others from following China’s example.

-Moreover, experts say, China’s soft power campaign is limited by the dissonance between the image that China aspires to project and the country’s actions.
+China’s soft power campaign is limited by the dissonance between the image that China aspires to project and the country’s actions, experts say.
 Rising nationalism, assertiveness vis-à-vis territorial disputes, crackdowns on nongovernmental organizations, censorship of domestic and international media, limits to the entry of foreign ideals, and political repression constrain China’s soft power.
 “If China’s narratives don’t address the country’s shortcomings, it becomes very hard to sell the idea of China as a purveyor of attractive values,” says CFR Senior Fellow Elizabeth C. Economy.
 Chinese culture and ideas have the potential to appeal worldwide, but only when there is “honesty in the depiction,” Economy adds.

 Ultimately, China’s tightening authoritarian political system is the biggest obstacle to the positive image the country and government yearn for.
 “So long as [China’s] political system denies, rather than enables, free human development, its propaganda efforts will face an uphill battle,” wrote David Shambaugh in Foreign Affairs in 2015.
 Without the free exchange of ideas and the ability of Chinese citizens to engage in open debate, the gap between the government’s portrayal and China’s reality will likely grow.
 “China will find it hard to win friends and influence nations so long as it muzzles its best advocates,” writes the Economist.